Neuropsychological Assessments

 Treatment-Facing Reports

 Reports are designed to be useful, not merely descriptive.
-Findings are translated into recommendations that support admissions decisions, treatment planning, utilization documentation, family communication, educational support, occupational planning, and multidisciplinary coordination.
-The goal is not just to identify diagnoses when present, but to clarify what is interfering with stability, performance, treatment response, and day to day functioning.
+Findings are translated into recommendations that support treatment planning, admissions decisions, utilization documentation, family communication, educational support, occupational planning, and multidisciplinary coordination.
+The goal is not simply to identify diagnoses when present, but to clarify what is interfering with stability, performance, treatment response, and day-to-day functioning.